Shelly Kagan on Philosophy of Life and Death

 Lincoln Cannon

-In this lecture, Shelly Kagan talks about life and death, as well as persons, in black-and-white terms.
+In his second lecture, Shelly talks about life and death, as well as persons, in black-and-white terms.
 However, are there degrees of life and death?
 Are there degrees of consciousness?
 Are there degrees of identity?

 He also talks about the death process in linear terms.
 He seems to suggest that a person gradually breaks down at a linear rate; and, at a certain point, the person dies.
 However, could the break down be exponential, and thereby provide only an approximation of black-and-white death in our unaided human observation?

-Finally, Shelly focuses on dualism and physicalism.
+Then Shelly addresses dualism and physicalism.
 He associates dualism with immaterialism and physicalism with materialism.
 In doing so, he overlooks the idea of substrate independence, which is neither dualism nor physicalism, as he describes them.

 For example, could we be entirely material, having minds that are dependent on physical substrates generally, yet not dependent on any particular physical substrate?
 Could our minds be physical degrees of abstraction, like an atom is a physical degree of abstraction?
 And how distributed might a substrate-independent person be across even its environment and other persons?

-Shelly is setting up his lectures with definitions of life and persons that are too black-and-white.
+Shelly sets up his lectures with definitions of life and persons that are too black-and-white.